 The CDT in Applied Photonics values inclusivity and is committed to creating and sustaining a positive and supportive environment for all our applicants, students, and staff.
-Please click on the following link to see our Equality, Diversity, and Inclusion Statement: https://bit.ly/2XmV9h4
+Please click on the following link to see our Equality, Diversity, and Inclusion Statement: Equality, Diversity, and Inclusion Statement.